s3anstanz/SeanSchireson/README.md

 # Hi, I'm Sean. 🤝

 I love figuring out what new technology makes possible, then building something real enough to test the idea.

-Right now, that means a lot of AI products, agents, skills, automations, and rapid prototypes.
+Right now that mostly means AI: products, agents, and rapid prototypes.

 ## Building

-- **[Sandy Health](https://www.sandyhealth.com/)**: At Sandy, we're building AI-powered workflows that give medical practices time back and help them get paid for the care they deliver.
+- **[Sandy Health](https://www.sandyhealth.com/)**: Sandy verifies patient benefits, turns visits into clinical notes, and helps practices actually get paid for the care they deliver.

 - **[GeoThread](https://www.geothread.ai/)**: An inspection workflow platform that carries each report from field capture through AI validation, PE approval, and delivery in one thread.

-- **AI Learning Labs** *(Coming Soon)*: I wanted to understand LLMs from the foundations up, but I couldn't find a course that felt intuitive or interactive.
-So I started building the one I wanted.
+- **AI Learning Labs** *(Coming Soon)*: I learn by building, so when I wanted to understand LLMs from the foundations up, I found so many good ways to learn that choosing felt harder than building my own.
+So I did.
 Other people found it useful too.

 ## How I build

+I'm always building, for work and for myself: prototypes, standalone products, websites, small tools that make my own day easier.
+It's how I learn what works, what doesn't, and what's actually worth building for users and the business.
+The ones that prove out stop being prototypes and ship.

-I use prototypes to learn.
-Claude (Chat, Cowork, Code, and Design), ChatGPT (Chat, Work, and Codex), and Cursor help me get an idea into working form quickly.
-Lately, I've been building agents, tools, skills, automations, MCP integrations, and better ways to design prompts and context.
+Claude (Chat, Cowork, Code, and Design), ChatGPT (Chat, Work, and Codex), and Cursor get an idea into working form fast.
+Lately that's meant agents, skills, automations, MCP integrations, and better ways to design prompts and context.

 I also advise and invest through Westfall Labs.